Ragnacodes/Legato-Backend/docs/api/gmail.md

 - Type = `gmails`

 ### Data
-Adding ssh to scenario.
+Adding gmail to scenario.
 There is just one sub type yet.
 - Data request to create:
     ```json
     {